playframework/play-json/.github/ISSUE_TEMPLATE.md

 This is an issue tracker, used to manage and track the development of Play JSON.
 It is not a support system and so it is not a place to ask questions or get help.
 If you're not sure if you have found a bug, the best place to start is with either the [users mailing list](https://groups.google.com/forum/#!forum/play-framework) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=play-json).
 If you have a feature request, the [developer mailing list](https://groups.google.com/forum/#!forum/play-framework-dev) is a better forum than an issue tracker to discuss it.

+If you want to discuss a feature request, the same tools are available.

 ### Play JSON Version (2.5.x / etc)